|

 at such factors as the number of parks, use of public transit, air

+pollution and plans for tackling climate change.
 Both Virginia Govenor Timothy M. Kaine and District Mayor Adrian

 M. Fenty, Kaine spoke at the conference about their plans for closing